The Hanged Man

 The future may require new plans and changed goals, and this is a good time to stop and plan for them.

-Look at long held positions and beliefs on finances as they could now be out of date or wrong.
+Look at long held positions and beliefs on finances, as they could now be out of date or wrong.
 Your world may have slowly changed and your plans no longer match it.

 Don’t leap to change everything at once; patience is key.

-Yes through enlightenment via a trial, patience and self-rebirth.
+Yes, through enlightenment via a trial, patience and self-rebirth.

-No through stagnation and possible denial and/or failure to notice change.
+No, through stagnation and possible denial and/or failure to notice change.

 Reading the Card

-There are two parts to the hanged man in this deck;
+There are two parts to the Hanged Man in this deck:

-• Realize a part of yourself for what you truly are, as the trial lies inside of you, and bringing the inner true self out is the solution.
+- Realize a part of yourself for what you truly are, as the trial lies inside of you, and bringing the inner true self out is the solution.

-The reversal
+The Reversal

-In either case, your current self cannot pass through this challenge without change, leaving you literally hanging there.
+In either case, your current Self cannot pass through this challenge without change, leaving you literally hanging there.
 This results in stagnation through waiting, and frustration of being left stuck in a situation with no way out.

-The reversed card tells you the way forward is to either;
+The reversed card tells you the way forward is to either:

 Card Design Process

-The name Dionysus is of unknown origin, but it probably means ‘young Zeus’.
-If you look closely at the Emperor card, you may see the intentional family resemblance!
+The name Dionysus is of unknown origin, but it probably means 'young Zeus'.
+If you look closely at the Emperor card, you may see the intentional family resemblance.

 Final Words

-The Hanged man represents a completely different and non-conventional way of viewing the divine.
-The world itself is your teacher rather than any holy book.
-This works so long as you learn well from its lessons and give yourself up to change, as that is where true growth comes from.
+This path works so long as you learn well from its lessons and surrender yourself to change, for that is where true growth comes from.